Book cover

 }

-In this test, we have four assertEquals commands which test, respectively, the result of repeating a certain string zero, one, two, and three times.
+In this test, we have four assertEquals statements that test the result of repeating a specific string zero, one, two, and three times, respectively.

 8.4 Test Coverage

-Test coverage is a metric that helps to determine the number of tests we need to write for a program.
-It measures the percentage of statements in a program covered by the existing tests, that is:
+Test coverage is a metric that helps determine the number of tests we need to write for a program.
+It measures the percentage of statements in a program executed by the existing tests, calculated as:

 Test coverage = (Number of statements executed by the tests) / (Total number of statements in the program)

-There are tools to calculate test coverage.
-The next figure shows an example using the tool that comes with the Eclipse IDE.
+Various tools exist to calculate test coverage.
+The following figure shows an example using a coverage library called JaCoCo (Java Code Coverage).
 The lines with a green background—as automatically highlighted by this tool—are the ones covered by the tests in StackTest.
-The only lines that are not in green are the ones responsible for the method signatures and, therefore, do not correspond to executable statements.
-The test coverage of this example is 100% because the tests executed all statements in the Stack class.
+The only lines that are not highlighted in green are those responsible for the method signatures, which do not correspond to executable statements.
+The test coverage in this example is 100% because the tests execute all statements in the Stack class.

 Tests achieving 100% statements coverage